sureshsu06/accrual-agent/README.md

 1. **Analysis Agent**
    - Looks through historical transactions to find vendors who typically bill monthly, and when they typically bill
    - Identifies which of these vendors are missing from the current month's transactions so far - consider past history here
-   - Prioritizes based on the amount and importance
+   - Prioritize based on the amount and importance
    - Gives a rationale for each recommendation

 2. **Calculation Agent**